itscodenation/curriculum-15-16/unitsYear2/4-soundcloudAPI/README.md

 ###3) Ready the Document
 Now that you have initialized the yourwebapp it is time to "ready" the document.
-For information on how to do this, research the [jQuery ready function](learn.jquery.com/using-jquery-core/document-ready/).
+For information on how to do this, research the [jQuery ready function](https://api.jquery.com/ready/).
-*Hint: all of the remaining code for this project will fall inside of this ready function.*
+*Hint: all of the remaining code for this project will fall inside of this .ready function.*

 ###4) Interpret User Input